yingweiwo

 Absorption, Distribution and Excretion

-Approximately 28% of the oral dose is absorbed; however due to a substantial first pass effect, only 6% of the oral dose reaches the systemic circulation unchanged.
-Bromocriptine and its metabolites appear in the blood as early as 10 minutes following oral administration and peak plasma concentration are reached within 1-1.5 hours.
-Serum prolactin may be decreased within 2 hours or oral administration with a maximal effect achieved after 8 hours.
-Growth hormone concentrations in patients with acromegaly is reduced within 1-2 hours with a single oral dose of 2.5 mg and decreased growth hormone concentrations persist for at least 4-5 hours.
+Approximately 28% of the oral dose is absorbed; however, due to a significant first-pass effect, only 6% of the oral dose enters the systemic circulation unchanged.
+Bromocriptine and its metabolites appear in the blood within 10 minutes after oral administration and reach peak plasma concentrations within 1–1.5 hours.
+Serum prolactin levels may decrease within 2 hours after oral administration, reaching their maximum effect after 8 hours.
+In patients with acromegaly, a single oral dose of 2.5 mg results in a decrease in growth hormone concentrations within 1–2 hours, with the decreased concentration lasting at least 4–5 hours.
+The parent drug and its metabolites are almost entirely excreted by the liver, with only 6% excreted by the kidneys.
+Metabolism/Metabolites Completely metabolized in the liver, primarily through amide bond hydrolysis to produce lysergic acid and peptide fragments, both of which are inactive and non-toxic.
+Bromocriptine is metabolized by cytochrome P450 3A4 and is primarily excreted in feces via bile secretion.

 Toxicity/Toxicokinetics